TREE CARE AND TREE SERVICE- A buyer’s guide for tree-owners.

 PESTICIDE APPLICATOR REQUIREMENTS.

-If you do have tree care by a professional who applies pesticides, you are entitled to have written documentation of what the pesticide is and what the target pest or disease is, in accordance with regulations:
+If you do have tree care by a professional who applies pesticides, you are entitled to have written documentation of what pesticide was used and what the target pest or disease was, in accordance with Michigan regulations:

 R 285.637.12 Applicator service agreements.
 Rule 12.
 (2)